Prague Experience logoPrague tourist information & travel guide logo

 Prague Markets

-There are two main permanent markets in Prague, the best of which, Havel's Market, is located between the Old Town Square and Wenceslas Square in the city centre.
+Prague has two main permanent markets.
+The best one, Havel's Market, is sited on a pedestrian route between the Old Town Square and Wenceslas Square.

 Havel's Market (HAVELSKÉ TRžIšTě)